hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 **Exercise 1: data objects, folders and metadata**:

 - Create a collection named 'Medieval corpus' under your home directory (the directory with your VSC-account name).
 - Upload the files from the dataset to the collection.
-You can upload multiple datasets at a time.
+You can upload multiple files at a time.
 - Click on 'view info' to see some basic information about each of the files.
 - Go to file 002_f01_m01_c11.txt.
 Click on 'view info' and then on preview.